MaksymVyduta/CSV-to-H2-using-MVC/README.md

 # Instruction:
-1) Download the app.
-2) From the main menu, select File | New | Project from Existing Sources and choose the pom.xml file from the app catalog.
-3) Run the application.
-4)Open the webpage at http://localhost:9099/ and upload a CSV file.
+Open the webpage at http://localhost:9099/ and upload a CSV file.
 You can use the sample files Employees.csv and Employees2.csv, which are included in this repository.

-he app is built on the Model-View-Controller (MVC) architectural/design pattern.
+The app is built on the Model-View-Controller (MVC) architectural/design pattern.

 Here's how it works:
 1) The application downloads the file uploaded by the user and saves it as "Employees".
 If a file with the same name already exists, it will be deleted and replaced with the new one.